ZhenyaKh/coco-beholder/README.md

 You can also add a scheme locally, e.g., to test it with CoCo-Beholder:

-* E.g. for TCP CDG, first, check if the module is present in your kernel:
+* Suppose you want to add TCP CDG.
+Check if the module is present in your kernel:

 ```bash
 find /lib/modules/`(uname -r)`/kernel -type f -name *cdg*